 This dress code promises remarkable comfort from every angle.
 It allows you to wear whatever adds the perfect amount of ease.
 Whether you are shopping, studying, chilling with your friends or even having fun on a day off, casual dress code can never go wrong.

 So, go on with whatever makes you happy.
-It could be anything from tee, jeans, sneakers, maxi dress or skirt.
-All you need is to avoid over-accessorizing—and no high heels please.
+It could be anything from the tee, jeans, sneakers, maxi dress or skirt.
+All you need is to avoid over-accessorizing—and no high heels, please.

 Dress Code for Night Club

 Nightclubs are all about fun, dancing, and glamour.
 Dressing up for nightclubs requires a certain taste.
 Outfits with lacy or sequined detailing are most recommended.
 Those who are looking for a bolder look can incorporate the stuff like metallic hues, animal prints, fringe detailing and sparkling fashion accessories.
 As you are going to be on your feet (for dancing) for most of the time, prefer comfy shoes.

 Sunday brunch is all about gossip, fun and chilling out.
 Anything dazzling can complete your look.
 I personally recommend flirty frocks, why?
 They offer much-needed comfort without compromising style.
 Just pair them up with some strappy sandals or comfy wedges along with some floral jewelry pieces.
 If it is a summer brunch, try an ikat scarf or straw hat as a protection against summer breeze.

 Hmm!
 That is what I like, but if you are not sure about the ‘frock look’, I have another exotic suggestion.
 Flaunt your femininity in flouncy shorts with floral patterns.
 Stay sexy and sassy in this knockout outfit.

 Ladies who aspire for a fashionable look with the air of seriousness must try a pencil skirt paired up with a brightly-hued and form-fitting jacket.
 Heels are always the first option; you can go with dressy flats as an alternative.